 We all know that in our ideal world, we wouldn’t have to go to work and would be able to spend every second of our day with our dogs, but in reality, someone has to go out to earn the cash to pay for all those chewy treats!
 It’s not an easy decision to hire someone to spend time with your canine friend and to walk them when you’re not able to.
 You wouldn’t leave your children with the first babysitter you asked, and your pets are just as important.

-There are many routes you can take to find a dog walker or pet sitter – Google will throw up many options, or ask at your local Vet’s surgery or dog groomers.
-Some dog carers advertise in the local press too and chances are that the pet store will also have a list of people to contact.
+There are many routes you can take to find a dog walker or pet sitter – Google will throw up many options or ask at your local Vet’s surgery or dog groomers.
+Some dog carers advertise in the local press, too and the chances are that the pet store will also have a list of people to contact.
 Whether you’re off on holiday or go each day to work, we have some hints for finding the “perfect” person to care for your dog.

-It’s an advantage to hire a dog carer who is fairly flexible and available sometimes at short notice, especially if your work schedule changes or you have important appointments planned.
+It’s an advantage to hiring a dog carer who is fairly flexible and available sometimes at short notice, especially if your work schedule changes or you have important appointments planned.

 Our dogs don’t always behave as we expect them to, but a professional dog walker must be very patient and calm at all times so that your dog doesn’t react to any anxieties or stressful moments.

 The person who you hire to look after your pets should handle them with affection and never use any force like pulling on your dog’s lead or any form of physical punishment.
 They should recognise and respond to any of your pet’s needs.